 Students who are in Late Intermediate to Advanced levels have private one-on-one lessons with me.
 These lessons are 45 minutes.

 I provide three different pianos in my studio: a Kawai baby grand and two Yamaha Clavinova digital pianos.
 The first instrument encourages students to listen to the nuance and emotion that can be heard on a quality acoustic piano.
 All the instruments provided encourage the development of proper technique.
 In addition to the baby grand, the two digital pianos help in daily lessons, and allow for fun engagement with the creative sounds and back tracks they provide.
 All instruments are properly maintained and tuned to ensure optimal function.

 About Piano Lessons

-My piano students enjoy my playful approach to learning.
-I have a clear long-term vision for my students and provide them with the step-by-step instruction that nurtures a feeling of success.
+My piano students enjoy my fun approach to learning.
+I have a clear and comprehensive teaching style providing my students with the needed tools and instructions to gain the skill to be successful.